jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 about UIDs not found in the CRT json file) to *error.txt*.

 >[!IMPORTANT]
->The json file must be exported from the LULUCF sector for LULUCF results.
-The json file must be exported from Agriculture sector
+>The json file must have been exported from the LULUCF sector for LULUCF results.
->for Agriculture results.
+>The json file must have been exported from Agriculture sector for Agriculture results.

 > [!NOTE]
 > Two UIDs related to *losses* have their UID twice in CL-FL (60EB12FB-2993-433B-81F9-451C56919187) and